ska-telescope/developer.skatelescope.org/src/howto/terraform-linting.rst

 Code Formatting
 ===============

-You can format terraform automatically using the target:
+You can format Terraform automatically using the target:

 .. code-block:: bash